sykhangdha/mangareader-wp/README.md

 *Note: The rewrite uses a new method to grab chapters and no longer requires plugins to be installed

+## Upcoming changes(viewable in the live demo)
+- Add chapter list to sidebar for manga viewer
+- Switched method for scrolling
+- Improve sidebar view and manga page(currently shows chapter list twice when going back to chapter list)

 ---

 ## 🚀 Getting Started